kevinyswong/kevinyswong.github.io/index.md

 (trimmed to only the relevant variables that happened to be the first two):

 <blockquote>
-We’d like to know how important various things are to your sense of who you are.
+We'd like to know how important various things are to your sense of who you are.
 Please think about each of the following and tick the box that indicates whether you think it is very important, fairly important, not very important or not at all important to your sense of who you are.
 Please tick one answer on